Living in The Yearling as Jody #WriteAPageADay

 Those with a knack for classic

-Western films must know the 1946 Black & White classic, The Yearling,
+Western films must know the 1946 black-and-white classic, The Yearling,

 starring Gregory Peck.
 Adapted from the Pulitzer-winning 1938 novel of the same

-Jody's character is sensible. and aware of his family's struggling financial condition after failed farming attempts.
-He cares about his loving and doting father, respects and obliges his strict and practical mother, but simultaneously holds his own for the sake of the little yearling they have adopted and named Flag.
+Jody's character is sensible.
+He was aware of his family's struggling financial condition after failed farming attempts.
+He cares about his loving and doting father, respects and obeys his strict and practical mother, but simultaneously stands up for himself for the sake of the little yearling they have adopted and named Flag.
 He does everything to keep it- from creating boundaries to leaving it far into the woods.
-But nothing seemed to work every time it returned, only to make things worse by spoiling the new crops.
-If I were Jody, I would have never let Mrs. Baxter kill Flag, the fawn, so I could run with it in the meadows across the horizon daily.
+But nothing seemed to work, and every time it returned, only to make things worse by spoiling the new crops.
+If I were Jody, I would have never let Mrs Baxter kill Flag, the fawn, so I could run with it in the meadows across the horizon daily.

 While I watched the film, the outstanding